Mogán, Gran Canaria (ES)

 Sport Fishing Seasons in Gran Canaria

 Autumn and winter: Anchored or drifting are the best techniques for deep sea fishing during autumn and winter, and this can be done with natural bait to catch all kinds of rockfish, stingray and Atlantic sierra.
-With live bait (mackerel, cuttlefish or squid for example) you can catch amberjack and pink dentex.
+With live bait (mackerel, cuttlefish or squid for example) you can catch amberjack and pink dentex during your fishing trip.
 Winter is the best time to catch bluefin tuna, big eye tuna and albacore.
-They can be caught with lures and natural bait, and for catching tuna, the best technique is to drift with natural bait.
+This type of fish can be caught with lures and natural bait, and for catching tuna, the best technique is to drift with natural bait.

-Spring and Summer: Fishing in Gran Canaria during the springtime is characterised by the arrival of warmer water currents, with this stream able to attract an abundance of nutrients for small fish like mackerel and sardine (the preferred food of wahoo), albacore and especially the blue marlin.
-The “picudos” visit Gran Canaria from June to October, although the best time for fishing marlin in Gran Canaria is during the months of July and August.
+Spring and Summer: springtime is when warmer water currents reach the Canaries, with this stream able to attract an abundance of nutrients for small fish like mackerel and sardine (the preferred food of wahoo), albacore and especially the blue marlin.
+Billfish visit Gran Canaria from June to October, although the best time for fishing marlin in Gran Canaria is during the months of July and August.

-In Gran Canaria, you need a fishing license to fish in fresh water and salt water.
+You need a fishing license to go sea fishing in Gran Canaria.
 The fishing charters normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.
+For a days fishing from the shore, you can buy a fishing license in the local tackle store like Quintana Pesca in Vecindario or Fishobby in Las Palmas de Gran Canaria.